Near-optimal sample compression for nearest neighbors: Introduction

 \paragraph{Main results.} Our contribution aims at closing the existing gap in solutions to the Nearest Neighbor Condensing problem.
 We present a simple near-optimal approximation algorithm for this problem, where our only structural assumption is that the points lie in some metric space.
 Define the {\em scaled margin} $\gamma < 1$ of a sample $S$ as the ratio of the minimum distance between opposite labeled points in $S$ to the diameter of $S$.
 Our algorithm produces a consistent set $S' \subset S$ of size $\lceil 1/\gamma \rceil^{\ddim(S)+1}$ (Theorem~\ref{thm:alg}), where $\ddim(S)$ is the doubling dimension of the space $S$.
 This result can significantly speed up evaluation on test points, and also yields sharper and simpler generalization bounds than were previously known (Theorem~\ref{thm:gen}).

 To establish optimality, we complement the approximation result with an almost matching hardness-of-approximation lower-bound.
-Using a reduction from the Label Cover problem, we show that the Nearest Neighbor Condensing problem is NP-hard to approximate within factor $2^{(\ddim(S) \log (1/\gamma))^{1-o(1)}}$ (Theorem~\ref{thm:hard}).
+Using a reduction from the Label Cover problem, we show that the Nearest Neighbor Condensing problem is NP-hard to approximate within factor $2^{(\ddim(S) \log (1/\gamma))^{1-o(1)}}$ (where $\ddim(S)$ or $\gamma$ is a function of $n$, see Theorem~\ref{thm:hard}).
 Note that the above upper-bound is an absolute size guarantee, and stronger than an approximation guarantee.

 Additionally, we present a simple heuristic to be applied in conjunction with the algorithm of Theorem~\ref{thm:alg}, that achieves further sample compression.
 The empirical performances of both our algorithm and heuristic seem encouraging (see Section~\ref{sec:exper}).